SUSE/scf/README.md

 6. Navigate to the `~/hcf` directory and run the `make vagrant-prep` command.

-  __Important:__ You need to run this command only after initially creating the VM.
+  __Note:__ You need to run this command only after initially creating the VM.

 7. Start HCF using the `make run` command.